liuderchi/atom-i18n-cson/README.md

         git clone https://github.com/liuderchi/atom.git

-  3. change into directory and checkout to remote branch named with `i18n` prefix like `origin/i18n_v1.13`
+  3. change into directory and checkout to remote branch in proper name such as `origin/i18n_v1.13.0_MyLocale`:

-        cd atom && git checkout origin/i18n_v1.13
+        cd atom && git checkout origin/i18n_v1.13.0_zhTW

-      - **NOTE** the branch is under development with *forced push* so please notice when syncing with it
+      - **NOTE** the branch is under development with *forced update* so please notice when syncing with it

   4. build Atom and create package for your locale